Engineering

 How to deploy

 Configure the daily digest to run on a weekday schedule in Oz — the agent automatically bundles Saturday and Sunday issues into Monday's post and skips weekend runs entirely.
-For cherry-picks, invoke the agent with a PR URL or commit SHA; it resolves the correct internal commit, waits up to an hour for the repo sync if needed, and handles both preview and stable channels by default.
+For cherry-picks, invoke the agent with a plain prompt like Cherry-pick PR #1234 into stable and preview; it resolves the correct internal commit, waits for the repo sync if needed, and handles both preview and stable channels by default.

 Once live, every cherry-pick creates a tracked Slack status message that updates automatically as PRs merge, and the oncall can mark PRs verified directly through the agent without touching GitHub.